kindo-tk/virtual_assistant/README.md

 3. I have added an executable file <a href ="https://github.com/kindo-tk/voice_assistant/blob/main/Pogo.exe">`pogo.exe`</a> that allows you to use the voice assistant directly without any installation process.(your antivirus may show this as a threat, but it is completely safe).

+## Area of Improvement:

+One area for potential improvement is the integration of OpenAI into Pogo.
+Incorporating OpenAI would enhance Pogo's capabilities, making it a true AI assistant with advanced natural language understanding and more powerful features.
+However, this is currently limited by the paid nature of the APIs.

 ## Contributing

 Contributions to improve Pogo are welcome!
 If you have any bug fixes, feature requests, or enhancements, feel free to submit a pull request.